 Achieving the goal of beyond-human levels of accuracy in ID verification technology

 We understand that in today’s digital economy, most businesses need to improve accuracy when it comes to ID document counterfeit detection.
-The Identity verification solution a business chooses should have confidence in their science and automated process, and in their expert manual review team’s human intelligence to label datasets and develop insights.
+The Identity verification solution a business chooses should have confidence in their science and automated process, and in their expert agent review team’s human intelligence to label datasets and develop insights.
 The overarching goal of a sophisticated IDV solution is to provide beyond-human levels of accuracy using analytics, data science and machine learning.

 Identity verification metrics, defined